sysid/twbm/README.md

 ```bash
 pipx twbm
 ```
-The database schema needs to be upgraded to allow for FTS indexing:
+The database schema needs to be upgraded:
 - To upgrade your existing buku db: `twbm-upgrade-db.sh buku.db twbm.db`.
 - To downgrade your existing twbm db: `twbm-downgrade-db.sh twbm.db buku.db`.

-You can downgrade any time.
+Your existing bookmark database (`buku.db`) is not changed by the upgrade!
+Instead, a new database with advanced features will be created.

+Going back to `buku` is easy: Take the FTS database (`twbm.db`) and create a buku database with reduced features (`buku.db`).
+Again, existing databases are not affected.

 Tested configuration:
 - sqlite 3.28.0 (requires update on macOS)